rocky-linux/documentation/docs/guides/containers/lxd_web_servers.md

 lxc exec apache-server dnf update -y
 ```

-Then, jump into each container, and get cracking.
+Then, jump into each container, and start working.

 You’ll also need a text editor for every container.
 By default, Rocky Linux comes with *vi*, but if you want to simplify your life, *nano* will do.
 You can install it in each container before you open them up.